 - U.S. National Institutes of Health (NIH) toll-free HIV hotline: 1-800-HIV-0440 (1-800-448-0440).
 Or see the NIH AIDS website at www.aidsinfo.nih.gov.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Exams and Tests

 The U.S. Centers for Disease Control and Prevention (CDC) recommends that all people should get tested for HIV as part of their regular medical care.

-The United States Preventive Services Task Force (USPSTF) recommends HIV tests if:
+The United States Preventive Services Task Force (USPSTF) recommends HIV testing: 5

 You and your doctor can decide if testing is right for you.

 Fear of being tested

 Some people are afraid to be tested for HIV.
 But if there is any chance you could be infected, it is very important to find out.
 HIV can be treated.
 Getting early treatment can slow down the virus and help you stay healthy.
 And you need to know if you are infected so you can prevent spreading the infection to other people.

 Your doctor may recommend counseling before and after HIV testing.
 It is usually available at the hospital or clinic where you will be tested.
 This will give you an opportunity to: